 As you can see, the above example is pretty simple.
 It uses email, phone, events, and direct mail as channels to share different types of relevant content.
 As you get more advanced, you can move from a single track to a multi-track nurturing based on further segmentation.

 Reuse the content you already have — repurpose it and use it in a new way.
 The first step is to inventory existing content and think of a way to extend that material.

 For example, a white paper can be broken into three to five articles that share a point of view.

 This is a good strategy because I see more and more readers who would rather read short nuggets of information than longer.
 I heard a speaker use the term “Nugifying your content.”

 If you are doing live events, record the event and convert that video into another content asset.
 Post snippets of material as well.

 Looking at the earlier webinar example, the executive summary and key takeaways provided to Sales are examples of two additional pieces of content from one online event.

-You are already creating content, you probably just don’t recognize it.
-So first, use what you have, catalog it and determine how you can bring new life to it.
-When you’ve leveraged what you already have, and have tracked it, then you can start finding gaps in current content areas.
+You are already creating content.
+You probably just don’t recognize it.
+So first, use what you have, catalog it, and determine how you can bring new life to it.
+When you’ve leveraged what you already have and have tracked it, you can start finding gaps in current content areas.

 Content and channels to use for lead nurturing: